freerange/site/soups/blog/show-and-tell-18.snip.markdown

 [Paul][] was impressed by the resolution of the [LIDAR map data][] which was recently [published by the environment agency][lidar-open-data].
 He asked whether anyone knew how he could use it to 3D-print a small area around someone's house as a present.

-The main suggestion was to somehow transform (I forget how) the LIDAR data into an STL file and use a service like [Shapeways][] to get it prrinted.
+The main suggestion was to somehow transform (I forget how) the LIDAR data into an STL file and use a service like [Shapeways][] to get it printed.
 As an optional extra, some of the (impressive) detail could be conveyed using [texture mapping][], i.e. by printing a photo-like image of the map onto the 3D-printed surface.

 ## Ambient audio

 [Ben][] has been on a long-term mission to make ambient information (e.g. how soon does the next bus leave) available in his home.
 He's tried a few things e.g. a pico-projector in the hallway, Kindle on the wall, and a receipt printer hooked up to a Slack channel, but he's not really been happy with any of them.

 He's recently bought a [Sonos][] system and discovered that it can stream from any [RTMP][] source.
 He was wondering whether he could use something like [gstreamer][] to inject personalised information into a radio stream from time to time, along the lines of [RDS][] travel news updates.
-He thought he might be able to use [Google's Text-to-Speech][] to convert the data into audio.
+He thought he might be able to use [Google's Text-to-Speech][google-tts] to convert the data into audio.

 There was a lot of other interesting chat which continued well into the evening over a few pints in the [Horse & Groom][].